adepennart/automating_before_catmaid/README.md

 ## About
 Two scripts to use subquentially for aligning low resolution images (low_res.py) and then high resolution images to the low resolution ones(high_res.py).

-Additionally, a final_alignment.py script is provided to align all substacks (in the z-plane), for either low_res.py or high_res.py outputs.
+Additionally, a final alignment script (final_alignment.py) is provided to align all substacks (in the z-plane), for either low_res.py or high_res.py outputs.

 The scripts runs on ImageJ.